Luis Castillo traded to Mariners by Reds for 4 prospects - KVIA

 He rebounded from a career-worst 8-16 record last year, when he had a 3.98 ERA.

-“It has been a beautiful experience,” Castillo said through an interpreter.
+“It has been a beautiful experience,” Castillo said through a translator.
 “To have my name in the fans’ mouth and having them cheer me on, it is something I will treasure forever.”

 He joins a rotation that includes Logan Gilbert, Robbie Ray, Marco Gonzales and Chris Flexen.
-Touted rookie George Kirby appears likely to be displaced.
+Touted rookie George Kirby appears likely to be displaced, but Dipoto said the goal is to be creative to keep Kirby on a regular turn and contributing.

 Marte, 20, hit .275 with 19 doubles, 15 homers, 55 RBIs and 13 steals this season for Class A Everett.